Tihar top officials accuse jailed minister Satyendar Jain of intimidation lodge complaint Sources

 Tihar top officials accuse jailed minister Satyendar Jain of intimidation, lodge complaint: Sources

-New Delhi : Top officials of Tihar Jail here have accused minister Satyendar Jain of threatening and intimidating them and complained against him to the Director-General (Prisons), sources said on Thursday.
+New Delhi: Top officials of Tihar Jail here have accused jailed Delhi minister and AAP leader Satyendar Jain of "threat and intimidation" and lodged a complaint against him with the director-general (prisons), sources said Thursday.
+The AAP government, in a statement, termed the allegations against Jain "totally false and concocted" and charged that BJP was behind the move.

-Jain has been in jail since he was arrested by the Enforcement Directorate last year in connection with a money laundering case.
-Purported videos of him getting massages and meeting visitors inside the jail had created a furore with the opposition demanding his removal from Cabinet.
+"There was a court hearing today on Jain's bail application.
+The BJP has got this false letter written by the officials to influence the hearing," it claimed.
+Jain has been lodged in Tihar Jail since his arrest by the Enforcement Directorate in connection with a money laundering case in May.
+Purported videos of him getting massages and meeting visitors inside the jail had created a furore, with the opposition demanding his removal from the Cabinet.